Emergency Department Patient Flow Optimization with an Alternative Care Threshold Policy: Capacity Allocation

 \subsection{Capacity Allocation Problem}

 While the previous sections focused on optimizing the alternative care threshold $\theta$ for a fixed capacity allocation $(c_u, c_n)$, this section addresses the complementary problem of optimizing the capacity allocation itself.
-Given a total ED capacity $c = c_u + c_n$ and the previously determined optimal alternative care threshold $\theta^*$, we seek to determine the optimal allocation of urgent beds $c_u^*$ and non-urgent beds $c_n^*$ that maximizes the system's net benefit $Z(c_u, c_n, \theta^*)$.
-Specifically, we define the optimal capacity allocation $(c_u^*, c_n^*)$ as the solution to the optimization problem that determines how to optimally distribute the total available bed capacity between urgent and non-urgent patient care to achieve maximum system performance under the optimal alternative care referral policy.
+Given a total ED capacity $c = c_u + c_n$, we seek to determine the optimal allocation of urgent beds $c_u^*$ and non-urgent beds $c_n^*$ that maximizes the system's net benefit $Z(c_u, c_n, \theta^*)$, where for each candidate split the threshold is re-optimized: $\theta^*(c_u, c_n) = \argmax_{\theta} Z(c_u, c_n, \theta)$.
+The optimal split solves